Web & Multimedia Requests

 - Time management challenges

-- The AAC staff receive submissions and forward alerts to a student’s academic advisor, one of our BABA advisors will reach out to any business majors of concern.
+- The UAA staff receive submissions and forward alerts to a student’s academic advisor, one of our BABA advisors will reach out to any business majors of concern.
 More information on academic alert and the form is available here

 The Office of Educational Assessment is responsible for providing assessment support to all University of Washington colleges, schools and programs.
-OEA administers the UW-developed Instructional Assessment System (IASystem) to collect, achive and report course evaluations across the UW system.
+OEA administers the UW-developed Instructional Assessment System (IASystem) to collect, archive and report course evaluations across the UW system.